I don’t mean to be dry, but if you’re a software developer you know you should be. Especially when it comes to duplicate code.

 In good old software development fashion, the process of fine-tuning this solution was iterative.
 We validated our decisions every step of the way with users of the OutSystems platform, which was a significant part of this effort.

-In the meantime, we also got into conversations with the Architecture Dashboard Team who, after watching us mine common patterns for insights, was particularly interested in the special case of duplicated code.
+In the meantime, we also got into conversations with the AI Mentor Systems Team who, after watching us mine common patterns for insights, was particularly interested in the special case of duplicated code.
 Detecting duplicate code could be a way to help developers building applications with OutSystems to steer away from technical debt.

 Looking at the OutSystems platform figures, it was obvious this was an issue: the duplication in the OutSystems VPL code base reached as high as 39% in some of the factories as reported by our duplicate code tool.
 On average, we found 10% of code duplication.
 There was no DRY land in sight.

 Together, we decided to redirect and improve the solution we had found to specifically tackle duplicate code patterns.
-But, to implement this functionality on the Architecture Dashboard, its team required that the duplicate code system had to analyze all factories in the Architecture Dashboard within a 12-hour limit.
+But, to implement this functionality on the AI Mentor Systems, its team required that the duplicate code system had to analyze all factories in the AI Mentor Systems within a 12-hour limit.
 The math was simple.
 The faster it goes, the lower the infrastructure costs to serve this functionality.

 Getting Inspiration From High Code